zama-ai/concrete/docs/howto/deploy.md

 ## Generating keys (on the client)

-Once you have the `Client` object, you can perform key generation like so:
+Once you have the `Client` object, you can perform key generation:

 <!--pytest-codeblocks:skip-->
 ```python